-If we want to expand this further we can also imagine that the neighbours, not the one’s with the pesky kids, the nice ones across the road also have a child with a Toy Box, he’s called Bob.
-Now, Tim could have permission to go over the road to play with the Pokémon in the Bob’s toy box if he has permissions but they wouldn’t be able to mix toys from his own toy box.
+If we want to expand this further we can also imagine that the neighbours, not the ones with the pesky kids, the nice ones across the road, also have a child with a Toy Box, he’s called Bob.
+Now, Tim could have permission to go over the road to play with the Pokémon in Bob’s toy box if he has permissions but they wouldn’t be able to mix toys from his own toy box.

 If we translate our scenario to SharePoint this is how it looks.

 First of all Ellie had a single Site Collection (SC), Toy Box, where all of the content (Toys) were stored, this Site Collection has its own Content DB which contains all of the information.
 Mike Rowsoft (Microsoft – Geddit?!) recommend a limit of 200GB .
 Ellie used to take backups of the Content Database should any trouble occur, such as data corruption so that she could easily restore the content.
 A Site Collection has its own permissions which is why Ellie could say that Jim, Tim and Kim could have access.